er-aryn/zomato-analysis-project/README.md

 1. Which locations in Bengaluru have the highest concentration of restaurants?
 2. Is there a statistically significant difference in ratings for restaurants that offer online ordering versus those that do not?
-3. What is the relationship between restaurant ratings and cost?
-(Coming soon)
+3. What is the distribution of online ordering and table booking availability?

 ---